skoudoro/skoudoro.com/portfolio/content/work.md

 - **PyCon Togo 2025**: "Medical Imaging in Python"
 - **NeuroHackademy 2025**: "Instructor for summer school in neuroimaging and data science
+- **Boys Town Institute for Human Neuroscience 2024**: Coaching for dMRI Algorithm and pipelines
 - **DIPY Workshop 2019-present**: Co-organizer and speaker
 - **ISMRM 2019**: "How to document your research code"
 - **OHBM Rome 2019**: DIPY exhibition and workshops